osrf/gazebo_tutorials/animated_box/tutorial.md

 Make sure Gazebo is not running.

-The integrated_main example demonstrates the folowing:
+The integrated_main example demonstrates the following:

-1. start the box simulation
+1. Start the box simulation.
-2. connects a listener to it that is part of the same executable.
+2. Connect a listener to the simulation as part of the same executable.
-3. The listner gets the timestamp and pose, then prints each out.
+3. The listener gets the timestamp and pose, then prints each out.

 Run integrated_main: